 In consideration of the most recent trends, the projections set forth previously, and our assessment of probable property appreciation levels, we have applied underlying inflation rates of 2.5%, 2.5%, and 3.0% thereafter for each respective year following the base year of 2013.
 This stabilized inflation rate takes into account normal, recurring inflation cycles.
-Inflation is likely to fluctuate above and
+Inflation is likely to fluctuate above and the assumed underlying inflation rate are discussed in our write-up of individual income and expense items.Summary of ProjectionsBased on an analysis that will be detailed throughout this section, we have formulated a forecast of income and expense.
+The following table presents a detailed forecast through the fifth projection year, including amounts per available room and per occupied room.
+The second table illustrates our ten-year forecast of income and expense, presented with a lesser degree of detail.
+The forecasts pertain to years that begin on January 1, 2016, expressed in inflated dollars for each year.

-Summary of Projections below this level during the projection period.
-Any exceptions to the application of the assumed underlying inflation rate are discussed in our write-up of individual income and expense items.
+below this level during the projection period.
+Any exceptions to the application of